mikel-egana-aranguren/SADI-Galaxy-generic/README.md

 Acknowledgements
 ----------------

-This work is funded by the Marie Curie Cofund program of the EU, FP7, and the Genomic Resources group of the EHU.
+This work is funded by the Marie Curie Cofund program of the EU, FP7, and the Genomic Resources group of the UPV-EHU.